 Hollidt, Karl Adolf, born 25-04-1891 in Speyer, Rhineland,

 the son of Karl August Hollidt and Eva Maria Hollidt (born Niemann), was educated in his hometown of Speyer.
-After finishing school in 1909, he enlisted into an 117
+After finishing school in 1909, Karl enlisted into an 117

 th Infantry Regiment in whose third company he was appointed Second Lieutenant in 1910.
 During the First World War, Hollidt served on the Western Front